 - 2 tbsp. of thick poha / avalakki / attukulu / beaten rice soaked for 2 hrs Or ½ tsp. fenugreek seeds

 - Wash dal and rava separately multiple times, soak them in lot of water for at least 5 to 6 hrs.
 Soak poha for about 2 hrs, if using.
 If using fenugreek seeds, add them to the urad dal and soak.

 - Drain the water.
 Add dal, salt and enough cold water to grinding jar or utensil (if using a wet grinder).
+If you live in a hot climate then skip adding salt now and add it just before making idli.
 If using poha or methi seeds add them as well to the jar.
 Grind till smooth and frothy, occasionally scraping off the batter from the sides of the utensil.
 Add very little water when ever needed.
 If you are using old dal, it doesn’t get frothy even if it is grinded smooth.
 Transfer this to a large utensil.

 - If using rice, add it to the blender with little water and grind coarsely.
 Add it to the urad dal batter and mix well.
 Follow from step 6.

 - Drain off the water thoroughly from the rava.
 Squeeze excess water from the rava with the help of both your palms.
 Rava must not look soggy, it must absolutely have no water in it, else the batter will become runny.

 - Now mix the rava and grinded dal batter.
 Use your hand to mix as it helps to ferment faster and better.
 If needed can add little water, if the batter is too thick.

 - Set this aside in a warm place for at least 6 to 12 hrs , sometimes it may take up to 18 hours depending on the weather and temperature.
 People living in high altitudes and cold climate can keep this in preheated oven.
 Or oven with the bulb on.